 On the front there are switches for the input (dock or line); gain (low, middle, high); the volume control knob with its bright blue light; and the socket for the headphone jack.
 This is one of those fat ones, although I can’t imagine too many people have them any longer, and at least FiiO supplies an adaptor for a normal-sized jack plug.
 The volume control only works with the headphone socket.

-At the back there are connection for power; a USB connection to a computer (which appears to be data only); two RCA in-ports (which can be used to connect the K5 to a DVD player, for example) and two out (which I have connected to the P3s); and two ports for balanced output (if you have such a thing).
+At the back there are connection for power; a USB connection to a computer (which is data only); two RCA in-ports (which can be used to connect the K5 to an external audio source); two RCA out (which I have connected to the P3s); and two ports for balanced output (if you have such a thing).
 The manual also refers to a dock in-port, but this model doesn’t have one, which, according to the website, has since been removed (without the manual being updated).
 On top is a little lid which conceals the connection for the E17K or X5.
 These, especially the latter, need to be pushed down firmly to plug them in.

 And how does the music sound?
 Very nice.
 If my ears are not misleading me, the K5 definitely has something to add to the quality of music, by giving it a certain breadth.
-The E17K no doubt helps, and possibly having the P3s connected with a pair of RCA cables instead of the RCA-to-3.5mm jack cable (although I wouldn’t push that too far).
+The E17K+K5 combo seems to offer a little bit extra alongside other DACs.

-Using the line-in ports with the PHA-1A or the iPod Touch (married to the Dragonfly Red) definitely has a beneficial effect on the sound.
+Using the line-in ports with the PHA-1A or the iPod Touch (married to the Dragonfly Red) also has a beneficial effect on the sound.
 The volume of the PHA-1A needs to be pumped up a bit to get audible sound from the K5.
 Presumably because the PHA-1A has a headphone port, but not a line-out one.
 There seems to be a greater clarity and richness overall.